MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-423-Voluntary-Medicare-Prescription-Drug-Benefit/subpart-C-Benefits-Beneficiary-Protections/section-423.100.md

 ##### § 423.100 Definitions. #####

-Link to an amendment published at 83 FR 16737, April 16, 2018.

 As used in this part, unless otherwise specified-

 *Actual cost* means the negotiated price for a covered Part D drug when the drug is purchased at a network pharmacy, and the usual and customary price when a beneficiary purchases the drug at an out-of-network pharmacy consistent with § 423.124(a).

-*Affected enrollee* means a Part D enrollee who is currently taking a covered Part D drug that is either being removed from a Part D plan's formulary, or whose preferred or tiered cost-sharing status is changing.
+*Affected enrollee* means a Part D enrollee who is currently taking a covered Part D drug that is either being removed from a Part D plan's formulary, or whose preferred or tiered cost-sharing status is changing and such drug removal or cost-sharing change affects the Part D enrollee's access to the drug during the current plan year.

 *Alternative prescription drug coverage* means coverage of Part D drugs, other than standard prescription drug coverage that meets the requirements of § 423.104(e).
 The term alternative prescription drug coverage must be either -